Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Dimension-reduction of the M obius-invariant Willmore flow

-Moreover, we will need the following simple short-time existence and uniqueness result for smooth flow lines of the degenerate elastic energy flow \eqref{elastic.energy.flow}: \begin{proposition} Let $\gamma_0:\sphere^1 \longrightarrow \sphere^2$ be a $C^{\infty}$-smooth, closed and regular curve.
-Then there is some small $T>0$ and a $C^{\infty}$-smooth solution $\{\gamma_t\}$ of the degenerate elastic energy flow \eqref{elastic.energy.flow} on $\sphere^1\times [0,T]$. \end{proposition} \proof The proof works exactly as the proof of Theorem 3.1 in \cite{Dall.Acqua.Pozzi.2018}, where short time existence and uniqueness of the classical elastic energy flow
+Moreover, we will need the following short-time existence and uniqueness result. \begin{proposition} Let $\gamma_0:\sphere^1 \longrightarrow \sphere^2$ be a $C^{\infty}$-smooth, closed and regular curve.
+Then there is some small $T>0$ and a $C^{\infty}$-smooth solution $\{\gamma_t\}$ of the degenerate elastic energy flow \eqref{elastic.energy.flow} on $\sphere^1\times [0,T]$, starting in $\gamma_0$ at $t=0$. \end{proposition} \emph{Proof:\,} The proof works exactly as the proof of Theorem 3.1 in \cite{Dall.Acqua.Pozzi.2018}, where short-time existence and uniqueness of the classical elastic energy flow